OWASP/Top10/2017/pt-pt/0xa6-security-misconfiguration.md

 * A strong application architecture that provides effective, secure separation between components, with segmentation, containerization, or cloud security groups (ACLs).
 * An automated process to verify the effectiveness of the configurations and settings in all environments.

-## Example Attack Scenarios
+## Exemplos de Cenários de Ataque

-**Scenario #1**: The app server admin console is automatically installed and not removed.
+**Cenário #1**: The app server admin console is automatically installed and not removed.
 Default accounts aren't changed.
 Attacker discovers the standard admin pages are on your server, logs in with default passwords, and takes over.

-**Scenario #2**: Directory listing is not disabled on your server.
+**Cenário #2**: Directory listing is not disabled on your server.
 An attacker discovers they can simply list directories to find file.
 The attacker finds and downloads your compiled Java classes, which they decompile and reverse engineer to get your custom code.
 Attacker then finds a serious access control flaw in your application.

-**Scenario #3**: App server configuration allows stack traces to be returned to users, potentially exposing underlying flaws such as framework versions that are known to be vulnerable.
+**Cenário #3**: App server configuration allows stack traces to be returned to users, potentially exposing underlying flaws such as framework versions that are known to be vulnerable.

-**Scenario #4**: App server comes with sample apps that are not removed from your production server.
+**Cenário #4**: App server comes with sample apps that are not removed from your production server.
 These sample apps have known security flaws attackers use to compromise your server.

-**Scenario #5**: The default configuration or a copied old one activates old vulnerable protocol versions or options that can be misused by an attacker or malware.
+**Cenário #5**: The default configuration or a copied old one activates old vulnerable protocol versions or options that can be misused by an attacker or malware.

-## References
+## Referências

 ### OWASP